Vampire: The Masquerade – Bloodlines: Release

 Shortly after its debut, most development staff were laid off; the remaining staff tried to patch Bloodlines and develop game concepts to secure funding to keep Troika in business.
 Troika, unable to obtain further funding from Activision or other publishers, released its employees in two waves: the first in November 2004, followed by the remaining staff in December, except for its three founders, Anderson, Boyarsky, and Tim Cain.
 Some employees worked without pay to fix the game.
 When the company closed in February 2005, it had secured no other game development deals.
 That month, Boyarsky confirmed that Troika had not been working on a patch for the game since most of its staff had been gone since December 2004.

-In a 2006 interview, Anderson said that although Troika Games' library had been critically well received, consistent technical issues had marred the perception of the company's games, contributing to Troika's difficulty in obtaining new projects.
+In a 2006 interview, Anderson said that although Troika Games's library had been critically well received, consistent technical issues had marred the perception of the company's games, contributing to Troika's difficulty in obtaining new projects.
 In 2013, Mitsoda said that Bloodlines was released at "the worst possible time - most people didn't even know we were out ... fans and the Troika [developers] are always going to wonder what the game could have been like with another six months."
 In a 2017 interview, Boyarsky echoed Mitsoda's sentiments, saying that a further three to six months of development time could have allowed Troika to address many technical flaws, but he was unsure that they could have resolved larger issues.
 He said, "I feel the second half of the game isn't as good as the first.
 I feel like we devolved into relying too much on combat at the end."
 Boyarsky noted that it was impossible to know if the fixes would have made Bloodlines more successful or if it would have remained a niche product.
 He said, "it might have been too early for people to appreciate it, but we'll never know."